 • CLOSE BY – This is to determine how many entries are created by the batch job with options:

 • Dimensions – If you want an entry to be created for each dimension value combination used in the general ledger account.
+Any dimensions you use across Income Statement accounts should be selected here.

 • Inventory Period Closed – Select if you want inventory period with ending date equal to or prior to the last date of the accounting period to be closed when you run the batch job.